Republicans challenge New Mexico redistricting after loss

 SANTA FE, N.M.
 (AP) — The New Mexico Supreme Court is scheduled to hear oral arguments Monday in a legal challenge to a congressional map that divvies up a politically conservative region of the state.

-It’s one of several court battles in states from Kentucky to Utah regarding U.S. House districts enacted by state legislatures and alleged constitutional violations.
+It’s one of several court battles in states from Kentucky to Utah regarding U.S. House districts enacted by state legislatures amid alleged constitutional violations.

 The Republican Party and several other plaintiffs have accused Democratic lawmakers in New Mexico of breaking up the southeastern corner of the state — an oil producing region and Republican stronghold — into three districts “for raw political gain.”